saracuriel/VP-Onboarding-Doc/level_1/properties/data_service.rst

 	  - Information about who can access the resource or an indication of its security status.
 This should point to a URL where this information can be found.
 We strongly recommend that access rights are described as `DUC CCE <https://duc.le.ac.uk/>`_ profile.
 	  - | dcterms:accessRights
 	* - **Conforms to**
-	  - If applicable, it should point to the URL, an established standard to which the data within the described resource conforms (e.g. MAGE-ML for Microarray data).
+	  - It describes the functionality of the service.
+If applicable, it should point to an API descriptor, which would be implemented by the 'Endpoint Description'.
 	  - | dcterms:conformsTo
 	* - **Endpoint Description**
-	  - A machine-readable document defining the API of the service (e.g., in openAPI). **This field is required for services that have an API.** This field is optional for services that are attached to Catalogue, or serve via a Web page.
+	  - A machine-readable document defining the API of the service (e.g., in openAPI).It is the specific implementation of the API descriptor pointed to by 'Conforms to'.  **This field is required for services that have an API.** This field is optional for services that are attached to Catalogue, or serve via a Web page.
 	  - | dcat:endpointDescription
 	* - **Endpoint URL**
 	  - The URL to which API requests are sent. **This field is required for services that have an API.** This field is optional for services that are attached to Catalogue, or serve via a Web page